 - Divert storm water away from marinas and launch ramps: Install water bars to divert off-site storm water away from the marina.
 Construct grass areas, vegetated strips, wet ponds, infiltration basins or artificial wetlands between the marina and the nearby surface water to filter out any containments before they are discharged.
 Evaluate areas in the marina not committed to other uses for construction of such buffer areas.
-Where possible, encourage the use of pervious or semiprecious surfaces (e.g., gravel or porous pavement) in boat storage areas and parking lots.
 Pave only the areas necessary for operation.
 Keep catch basins clean. - Exercise proper materials maintenance: Careful consideration must be given to fueling boat engines, recycling used oil and discarding worn motor parts into proper receptacles to prevent spills.
 Switch to non-toxic chemicals for maintenance when possible.
 Choose cleaning agents that can be recycled.
-Minimize the use of solvents.
+Minimize use of solvents.
 Clean parts without using solvents whenever possible.

-Provide storage facilities for liquid wastes.
 Recycle used motor oil, diesel oil and other vehicle fluids and parts whenever possible.
-Recyclable liquids should be stored in separate, labeled drums and never mixed.
-Fluids contaminated with other materials become more difficult to recycle.
-Keep the containers in a secure area.
-Refer to the BMPs listed in Section 5.1.6 for relevant materials storage and management.
+Used antifreeze should be stored in a separate, labeled drum and recycled. - Perform maintenance on land: Move maintenance and repair activities on-shore if possible.
+Perform paint and solvent mixing, fuel mixing and similar handling of liquids on-shore, to avoid spillage directly in surface water bodies.
+This reduces some of the potential for direct pollution on water bodies. - Keep docks and launches clean: Clean up spills on docks or boats immediately.
+Sweep docks, do not hose down the area to the water or a storm drain.
+If hosing is unavoidable, the hose water must be collected and conveyed to treatment.
+Provide an adequate number of covered trash and recyclables receptacles throughout the park and marina.
+Provide regular training to employees and/or contractors regarding storm water BMPs for over water activities. - Use proper spill cleanup techniques: Train employees and contractors in proper techniques for spill containment and cleanup.
+Place an adequate stockpile of spill cleanup materials where it will be readily accessible.
+Clean leaks, drips, and other spills with as little water as possible.
+Use rags for small spills, a damp mop for general cleanup and dry absorbent material for larger spills.
+Store and maintain appropriate spill cleanup materials in a location known to all.